Mount Holyoke College currently has two retirement plans for employees:

-Contracts are issued to each participant by ING Financial Partners.
-Your contributions are made by salary reduction or deduction and remitted to ING Financial Partners by the Human Resources Department.
+Contracts are issued to each participant by Voya Financial.
+Your contributions are made by salary reduction or deduction and remitted to Voya Financial by the Human Resources Department.
 The plan provides you with full and immediate vesting in both the contributions made by the College and made by you.
 Unless otherwise specified, employees will be automatically enrolled in the Qualified Default Investment Alternative (QDIA).

 College contributions to your annuity cease when your active employment is terminated.